hmanzur/terraform-module-s3-website/README.md

 # Terraform Module AWS S3 Website

-Using S3 Website and CloudFront if needed
+Creates a website using S3 bucket with Website and CloudFront if needed

 ## Example